-As assessed during the DNB Risk Management Function onsite, the DNB Compliance onsite and the DNB Q&A Key Functions with regard to SII requirements as applicable to Aegon Nederland, Aegon Nederland must perform an integral evaluation of the system of governance in order to assess its appropriateness in relation to the strategy and the business operations.
-Aegon Nederland will perform such an assessment in the second quarter of 2020.
+As assessed during the DNB Risk Management Function onsite, the DNB Compliance onsite and the DNB Q&A Key Functions with regard to SII requirements as applicable to the insurance entities of Aegon Nederland, Aegon Nederland must perform an integral evaluation of the system of governance in order to assess its appropriateness in relation to the strategy and the business operations.
+Aegon Nederland has performed an overarching evaluation which includes assessments of the setup and structure of the governance and Solvency II key functions in the second quarter of 2020.
+This evaluation is shared with DNB.